anirban-code-to-live/my_first_git_project/anaconda_setup.md

     ``conda env remove --name <env_name>``

-10. To export a conda environment -
+10. To export a conda environment (the second command only consider the packages you have installed and not the transitive dependencies) -

     ``conda env export > environment.yml``
+    ``conda env export --from-history > environment.yml``

 10. To create a conda environment from environment file -